blog

 A Life Rooted in Faith and Community

-Urbanski serves with the Pope’s Worldwide Prayer Network, a Jesuit ministry dedicated to connecting people around the world through prayer.
-The mission resonates deeply with her.
+Urbanski serves with the Pope’s Worldwide Prayer Network, a Jesuit ministry dedicated to connecting people around the world in prayer for the intentions of the pope.
+The mission resonates deeply with her, especially this year.

 That sense of connection is one of the reasons she appreciates what Ballpark Day of Faith has become over the past 16 years.